The FDU Center for First-Generation Scholars

 Empowering first-generation scholars to achieve their educational goals and realize their potential.

-The FDU Center for First-Generation Scholars empowers first-generation students to unlock their full potential through tailored support, mentorship, and resources.
+The FDU Center for First-Generation Scholars empowers students to unlock their full potential through tailored support, mentorship, and resources.
 The Center fosters a community of resilience, ambition, and academic excellence, to help students navigate their journey in higher education and beyond.

 What does it mean to be a First-Generation Scholar?